jackiechou1/SoraWatermarkCleaner/README.md

     </td>
   </tr>
 </table>
 ⭐️:

-1. **Yolo weights has been updated, try the new version watermark detect model, it should work better. **
+1. **For the new watermark with username,  the Yolo weights has been updated, try the new version watermark detect model, it should work better. **

 2. **We have uploaded the labelled datasets into huggingface, check this [dataset](https://huggingface.co/datasets/LLinked/sora-watermark-dataset) out.
 Free free to train your custom detector model or improve our model!**
 3. **One-click portable build is available** — [Download here](#3-one-click-portable-version) for Windows users!
 No installation required.

+---

+💝 If you find this project helpful, please consider [buying me a coffee](mds/reward.md) to support the development!

 ## 1. Method